 6. Sun, Sea, and Sand on the south coast

-The south coast of Sri Lanka, with pristine beaches, are perfect gateways to a memorable holiday in Sri Lanka in winter.
+The south coast of Sri Lanka, with pristine beaches such as Rekawa beach, Tangalle beach and Mirissa beach, are perfect gateways to a memorable holiday in Sri Lanka in winter.
 There are dozens of captivating isolated beaches along the southern Border of Sri Lanka such as Tangalle, Hambantota, and Matara.
 With an average air temperature of 34°C degrees and warm water measured to be 27°C, provide perfect settings for a sea bath and sunbath.

 The tourism industry is at the infancy stage in the south coast compared to the west coast, it means the fewer people on the south coast beaches and more isolated places making it excellent destinations in which to savour peace and quiet.
 On the other hand, the cost of the holiday is lower as the demand is less.

 The southern coast shows a great variety of landscape and character, so is the diversity of tourist places.
-A Large number of cultural, historical and natural attractions are scattered in the area.
-Top-notch tourist attractions such as Yala wildlife reserve, Bundala national park, Udawalawe national park, Kataragama temple, KDN rainforest, Galle fort are owned by the southern coast apart from its pristine beaches.
+A Large number of cultural, historical and natural places are scattered in the area.
+Top-notch tourist attractions such as Yala wildlife reserve, Minneriya national park, Udawalawe national park, Kataragama temple, KDN rainforest, Galle fort are owned by the southern coast apart from its pristine beaches.

 - Highlights- Sinharaja rainforest trek 4 hours, Fesh water river bath (optional) exploring fascinating Fauna and Flora of the Rainforest